it-stud-io/openai-edi-assistant/README.md

 ## Installation
 The folder "setup" contains information on setting up the OpenAI objects:
-- Assistant (Simon): The assistant object that will be used to interact with the OpenAI API using a chat interface
+- Assistants (Amanda & Simon): The assistant object that will be used to interact with the OpenAI API using a chat interface
-- VectorStore (EdiStore): The vector store object that will be used by the assistant to provide optimized answers
+- VectorStore (SteStore & EdiStore): The vector store object that will be used by the assistant to provide optimized answers
 - VectorFiles: The content for the vector store object (which will be used to provide optimized answers)

 To setup everything just simply open setup.py and change the values for